sosgasm/ArcaPie/README.md

 ## A black box for retrogaming purposes

 ## Getting Started
+The 80's kid in me wanted a portable arcade unit.
+So I made one.

 I've had the privilege to have access to a woodworking space, providing all the tools I needed.
 Also I had access to free wood.
 Basic knowledge of woodworking/some linux based OS/computers/electronics might come handy.